Nathanchukss/Nathan-Nwaokocha/README.md

 🌟 Current Projects In Progress

 Website: A simple personal website used to connect users with me, built using Html, CSS and JavaScript .
 Targeted for launch by Q4 this year.
-StockPop: A business platform aimed at empowering users with better stock management and business tools, planned for release by the end of the year.
-Pet Owners' App: A specialized app for pet owners, launching by the end of Q2 next year.

 🔧 Skills & Tools

-Programming Languages: Html, CSS, JavaScript
+Programming Languages: Python, Java, Html, CSS, JavaScript
-Frameworks: N/A
+Frameworks: Node.js, Tailwind, React
-Web3 Tools: N/A
-Other Tools: N/A
+Other Tools: Express.js, Git/GitHub

 API development projects with a focus on high performance and scalability.
 Blockchain-based applications addressing real-world challenges.